 The colon is a tube made of muscles that squeeze then relax to help move waste out of the body.
 The work of the colon is controlled by a number of nerves.
 In Hirschsprung disease, the nerves that tell the colon to relax are missing in one area.
 This means that part of the colon can never relax and fully open.
 Waste movement can get slowed or stopped in the area.
 It often occurs in the lower part of the colon but can sometimes include the whole colon.

 Copyright © Nucleus Medical Media, Inc.

-Factors that may increase your child's chance of Hirschsprung's include: Family members with the diseaseSex: malePresence of Down SyndromePresence of other congenital defects
+Hirschsprung is more common in boys.
+Other factors that may increase your child's chance of Hirschsprung include: Family members with the diseasePresence of Down SyndromePresence of other birth defects

 Symptoms found in newborns include: Failure to have a bowel movement within the first 48 hours of lifeVomiting after eatingSwelling of abdomen